 Penn Police Department’s detective William McCullough, whose investigative skills are “on point” according to Rush, is on the case.
 McCullough has not been working alone, however.

-In order to aid the investigation, Stouffer’s house dean Nadir Sharif distributed "Dear Resident" letters to alert residents after each incident and instructed them to contact McCullough at 215-898-4485 or to submit a if they see anything suspicious.
+In order to aid the investigation, Stouffer’s house dean Nadir Sharif distributed "Dear Resident" letters to alert residents after each incident and instructed them to contact McCullough at 215-898-4485 or to submit a Silent Witness Form if they see anything suspicious.

 “We need everyone to have good eyes and ears,” Rush said.
 “You hear something, say something.”’